google/WebFundamentals/src/content/en/fundamentals/getting-started/primers/media-source-extensions.md

 If you do an internet search for MSE examples, you'll find plenty that retrieve media files using XHR.
-Just to keep things simple, not to mention cutting edge, I'm going to use the [Fetch](https://developer.mozilla.org/en-US/docs/Web/API/GlobalFetch) undefined API and the Promise it returns.
-If you're trying to do this in Safari, it won't work without a fetch polyfill.
+Just to keep things simple, not to mention cutting edge, I'm going to use the [Fetch](https://developer.mozilla.org/en-US/docs/Web/API/GlobalFetch) API and the Promise it returns.
+If you're trying to do this in Safari, it won't work without a `fetch()` polyfill.

 Note: Just to help things fit on the screen, from here to the end I'm only going to show part of the example we're building.
 If you want to see it in context,